Assyrian nationalism

-Assyrian nationalism is a movement of the Assyrian people that advocates for independence or autonomy within the regions they inhabit in northern Iraq, northeastern Syria, northwestern Iran, and southeastern Turkey.
+Assyrian nationalism, sometimes known as Assyrianism, is a movement among the Assyrian people that advocates for their independence or autonomy in the historic Assyrian heartland in northern Mesopotamia, in what is today northern Iraq, northeastern Syria, southeastern Turkey, and northwestern Iran.

-The Assyrian people claim descent from those who established the Mesopotamian Assyrian civilization and empire which was centered in Ashur, modern day Iraq, which at its height, covered the Levant and Egypt, as well as portions of Anatolia, Arabia and modern-day Iran, Armenia, and Azerbaijan.
-The empire lasted from perhaps as early as the 25th century BC until its collapse around 7th century BC.
+The Assyrian people culturally and demographically descend from the ancient Mesopotamian Bronze Age civilisation of Assyria, which was centred on the cities of Ashur and Nineveh and at its height conquered most of West Asia, with multiple empires controlling from Egypt, the Levant, Anatolia, the Arabian Peninsula, Armenia, Azerbaijan, and Iran from its heartland in northern Mesopotamia.
+The Assyrian empire lasted from perhaps as early as the 25th-century BC until its collapse around 7th-century BC.

-The movement emerged in the late 19th century in a climate of increasing ethnic and religious persecution of the Assyrians in the Ottoman Empire, and is today commonly espoused by Assyrians in the Assyrian diaspora and Assyrian homeland.
+The movement emerged in the late 19th century in a climate of increasing ethnic and religious persecution of the Assyrians in the Ottoman Empire, and is today commonly espoused by Assyrians both in the Assyrian diaspora and Assyrian homeland.

 The Assyrian relief of Ashur as a feather.
 This is one of the best-known symbols used by the people of ancient Mesopotamia in general, and Assyrians in particular.

-The Unrepresented Nations and Peoples Organization (UNPO) recognizes Assyrians as an indigenous people of northern Iraq, southeastern Turkey, northeastern Syria and the fringes of northwestern Iran, as does the Political Dictionary of the Modern Middle East.
+The Unrepresented Nations and Peoples Organization (UNPO) recognises Assyrians as an indigenous people of northern Iraq, southeastern Turkey, northeastern Syria and the fringes of northwestern Iran, as does the Political Dictionary of the Modern Middle East.

-The movement is widely considered a failure due to the Assyrian genocide, widespread opposition by many people considered Assyrians by nationalists, and failing to achieve the goal of Assyrian autonomy or independence.
+The movement is widely considered a failure or not yet successful due to the Assyrian genocide, widespread opposition by ethnic Assyrians across denominational lines for a variety of religious, tribal, political, and survival reasons, and a failure to bring about Assyrian autonomy or independence.

 Ideology

-The ideology of Assyrian nationalism is based on the political and national unification of ethnic Assyrian followers of a number of Syriac Christian churches (mainly those originating in, or based in and around Upper Mesopotamia) with classical, Akkadian influenced Syriac as its cultural language and Eastern Aramaic dialects as spoken tongues.
-Its main proponents in the late 19th century and early 20th century were Naum Faiq, Freydun Atturaya, Ashur Yousif, Malik Khoshaba and Farid Nazha.
+The ideology of Assyrian nationalism is based on the political and national unification of ethnic Assyrian followers of a number of Syriac Christian churches (mainly those originating in, or based in and around Upper Mesopotamia) with classical, Akkadian-influenced Syriac (Suret) as its cultural language and Eastern Aramaic dialects as spoken tongues.
+Its main proponents in the late 19th-century and early 20th-century were Naum Faiq, Freydun Atturaya, Ashur Yousif, Malik Khoshaba and Farid Nuzha.